ashwini2206soni/concourse_ci_vault/README.md

 First steps will be to generate the keys needed for concourse web and worker nodes

-The following script uses the concourse docker image to generate the keys and place them in keys/web and keys/worker directories
+The following script uses the Concourse docker image to generate the keys and place them in keys/web and keys/worker directories

 ```console
 $ ./generate_keys.sh